 - Sweet and indulgent – the sort of meal that makes you feel like you’re eating chocolate cake first thing in the morning.

 - Naturally gluten-free.

-- Nutritious and made from wholesome, minimally processed ingredients.
+- Made from wholesome, minimally processed ingredients.

 - Ready in under 15 minutes, if you don’t count the time it takes to soak the buckwheat.

 - Great for meal prep!
 You can make this in the evening, store it in a jar and have breakfast waiting for you in the morning.